rtc-hunt/hunt-masterlist/readme.md

 This directory contains the frontend.
 Perhaps surprisingly, this code in its entirety will also be part of the backend, used to pre-render any frontend routes, so that when they're delivered, they look approximately correct even before all the javascript loads.

+## CI

+CI results for this project are visible at https://ci.obsidian.systems/recent/gitea/rhyolite-example/rhyolite-example